NikitaCartes-forks/GitCraft/readme.md

+# Fork of GitCraft
+This is a fork of [GitCraft](https://github.com/NikitaCartes-forks/GitCraft)

+Changes from original:
+- Add jsons for all extra versions (combat snapshots, experimental snapshots and 23w19a_or_b_original)
+- Change commit message
+- Change commit author
+- Add tag for each version
+- Add extra version in generated repository

 # GitCraft
 Generates a Git repository of decompiled Minecraft.
 For personal use only.
 Do not share or upload the resulting repository.